 You should see very little difference from the 3 cups (705 ml) water you added in the beginning.
 You may have lost 1 tablespoon (15 ml) or so, but nothing much above that.
-In a pressure cooker there is very little liquid lost to evaporation.
+In a pressure

 At this point, if you have chosen a brand that has a Keep Warm setting, you’ll see the timer may have begun to count up.
 Press Cancel or unplug your machine.
 Different brands/models will allow you to turn off the Keep Warm setting so that when the cook time is over, the pressure cooker simply turns itself off.
 Either way, be sure to unplug your appliance when you’re finished.